Personal Feedback, Management and Instructional skills

 As part of your learning journey and having completed your three phases of the Advanced Instructors course you will be required to do a reflective essay on the course in its entirety, covering its content and the skills that you have learnt throughout, including the two day workshop experience with in which you will have participated in.
 This reflective essay should include the research and practical elements of all three phases.
 You will then submit your completed learning outcomes journal at conclusion of all four modules.

 This course costs £594.
 Payment can be made with PayPal (you do not need to be a member).
 You can pay direct to our bank, our banking details will be shown at the checkout, they will also be emailed to you if you choose this option.
 You can also pay by cheque, again details are shown at the checkout and emailed to you.

-The next available workshop date for this course will be 31st August and 1st September 2019 at the Kennel Club Building, Stoneleigh Park, Warwickshire, CV8 2LZ
+The next available workshop date for this course will be 26th & 27th September 2020 at the Kennel Club Building, Stoneleigh Park, Warwickshire, CV8 2LZ

 This is a Home Study and workshop course consisting of four phases, you will need to submit work online and will be expected to attend the two day workshop at the Kennel Club Education centre in Stoneleigh, Warwickshire.

 This course needs to be completed within six months.
 Extensions can be granted under exceptional circumstances.

 On passing this course you will be mailed a physical certificate of pass.
 Please ensure we have your correct postal address.